solveige/nextjs-dashboard/NOTES.md

  - To serve SVG images with the default Image Optimization API, set `dangerouslyAllowSVG` inside the next.config.js
  - `onLoad`, `onError` callback functions can be used with Client Components.
  - Images are optimized dynamically upon request and stored in the `<distDir>/cache/images` directory.
 The optimized image file will be served for subsequent requests until the expiration is reached.
 The cache status of an image can be determined by reading the value of the `x-nextjs-cache` (MISS, STALE, HIT)

+ ### 4. Layouts and Pages
+- Next.js uses `file-system routing` where folders are used to create nested routes.
+Each folder represents a route segment that maps to a URL segment.
+- Next.js allows you to colocate UI components, test files, and other related code with your routes.
+Only the content inside the page file will be publicly accessible.
+- `layout.tsx` file to create UI that is shared between multiple pages.
+- One benefit of using layouts is that on navigation, only the page components update while `the layout won't re-render`.

+### 5. Navigating Between Pages
+- Next.js automatically code splits the application by route segments.
+Splitting code by routes means that pages become isolated.
+If a certain page throws an error, the rest of the application will still work.
+-In production, whenever <Link> components appear in the browser's viewport, Next.js automatically prefetches the code for the linked route in the background.
+- Next.js provides `usePathname() hook` that can be used to check the path.